ruiwu1990/CSCI_4710_6710/example 39/README.md

-Example 37: This project shows how to organize the uploaded data in a table.
+Example 39: This project shows how to integrate a database in your web app.

 ## Quick Start
 ### Local Test Setup
 First, we need to install a Python 3 virtual environment with:
 ```
+sudo apt update
 sudo apt-get install python3-venv
 ```